-Pictured: Examples of the types of micro-certifications that SMART integrates into FIRST competitions.
+Pictured: Examples of the types of micro-certifications that SMART integrates into competitions (like FIRST).
 The table pictures the types of tasks that prior research found that highly skilled robotics technicians worked on daily.
 SMART integrates these tasks into measurable micro-lessons and certifications.
 SMART industry partners help to develop the lessons and assessments that students can learn either via FIRST, or in a robotics class.
 These competencies will be taught via SMART high school level curricula that is integrated into a CMRA’s LMS.

 Integrating the micro-certifications into a Learning Management System (LMS)